KickstartFX LogoKickstartFX Docs

 KickstartFX is more than just a basic template that opens a simple window.
 It contains a lot of code to handle the challenges of applications in the real world to achieve the best possible desktop application experience across all operating systems.
 The code is based on XPipe, a well-established JavaFX application, and is the result of years of experience developing a desktop application that is used by many thousands of users right now.

-It features the following noteworthy features that you won't get with any other templates:
+It features the following features that you won't find in other templates:

 • A fully up-to-date build using the latest features of JDK25, Gradle 9, JavaFX 25, WiX 6, and much more